-4.2.4.
+4.3.4.
 Driver Component

-- 1. DUI driver data intake and reporting system.
+1. DUI driver data intake and reporting system.
 The eCite system uses MOVE to automatically query LETS to determine if the offender has a criminal record, outstanding warrants or protection orders, or is otherwise dangerous to the arresting officer (e.g., has offenses involving firearms).
 This project will enlarge this capability to touch the MIDAS system for DUI information to provide a final link back to the field so that the officer can be trained to determine if the individual has a history of DUI offenses.
 It will also provide the linkage from the officer to MIDAS to initiate or augment a current case record.
 DUI (drugs and alcohol) accounts for up to 40% of fatalities in the state of Alabama, and this is seen as an information tool that will be a major deterrent to DUI.

 [Update on MIDAS.
 It was determined during FY2016 that the MIDAS database was almost exclusively text entries, and very little of it was coded information.
 This made it impossible to initiate many of the projects that involved MIDAS.
 The judgment of the TRCC, however, is that the interactions with MIDAS should remain in the plan with the goal of sometime over the next five years, updating MIDAS to be driven by drop-down menu categories that will serve to provide the data necessary for the integration required by the proposed projects.
-These projects will be found both in the Driver and the Citation/Adjudica- - 2.
-MIDAS offender completion validation.
-This is an innovation of the MIDAS system to enable it to validate when an offender has completed his/her time of suspension or otherwise satisfied their alternative or traditional sanctions prior to re-instatement.
-This project will need to be discussed and approved by AOC leadership.
-[See Update on MIDAS above.]
+These projects will be found both in the Driver and the Citation/Adjudication components.
+Any additions or modifications of these projects will require discussion and approved by AOC leadership.]